Fresh Fig and Walnut Bread

 Directions

 1. Heat your oven to 350 degrees F. with the rack in the center.
 Lavishly butter a 9 x 5 inch loaf pan (preferably non-stick) and line the bottom with parchment or waxed paper which you then also butter.
-Pour 2 rounded Tablespoons of granulated sugar into the bottom.
+[OPTIONAL: Pour 2 rounded Tablespoons of granulated sugar into the bottom.
 Carefully angle and tap the pan so that the sugar coats the bottom and sides.
-This gives a lovely sugary crust to the outside of the bread.
+This gives a lovely sugary crust to the outside of the bread.]
 Fig and Walnut Bread4

-6. Spoon the mixture into the prepared pan and bake for 1 hour and 15 minutes or until the top is a lovely dark brown and the smell is intoxicating.
+7. Bake for about 1 hour and 20 minutes or until the top is a lovely dark brown and the smell is intoxicating.
 And yes, when a cake tester or toothpick comes out clean!
-Allow the bread to cool in the pan for 20 minutes on a cooling rack.
-Fig and Walnut Bread3By then you should be able to handle the pan with your bare hands.
-Run a thin spatula or knife around the edges of the pan.
+Then turn off the heat, and leave the door to the oven ajar.
+Keep the bread in the oven for an additional 10 to 15 minutes.
+Then remove the bread to a cooling rack.
+Allow the bread to cool in the pan for 10 to 20 minutes or when you can touch the pan with your bare hands.
+Fig and Walnut Bread3Run a thin spatula or knife around the edges of the pan if you see it sticking anywhere.
 Turn the bread out onto the rack, remove the parchment and allow it to cool completely (if you can wait that long.)
 The bread is then ready to eat.

-6 thoughts on “Fresh Fig and Walnut Bread
+9 thoughts on “Fresh Fig and Walnut Bread

 1. Oh my goodness.
 Your blog is terrible for my diet.
 This looks SO good.
 I can’t wait to make it!